deeplearning4j/deeplearning4j-docs/strong-ai-general-agi.md

 ## So AI Isn't Strong, but Is It Getting Stronger?

-AI is getting stronger, in the sense that it is able to produce more and more accurate predictions about the data you feed it.

 The two organizations doing the most interesting work on general AI are probably Google and [Open AI](https://openai.com/), a think tank created by Elon Musk and Sam Altman, among others.
 Google's AI research mostly happens at [DeepMind](https://deepmind.com/blog/) and [Google Brain](https://research.googleblog.com/).

+If AI is getting stronger, it's because of them.
+And AI is getting stronger, at least in the sense that it is able to produce more and more accurate predictions about the data you feed it.
+The progress we have made in computer vision over the last decade, approaching 100% accuracy in recognizes objects in images correctly, is one indicator of increasingly strong AI.
+The ability of DeepMind algorithms to win more and more games, and to transfer learning from one game to another, is a second indication.
+But we're not there yet.

 In his review of Steven Pinker's book, "Enlightenment Now", [Scott Aaronson analyzes Pinker's AI optimism](https://www.scottaaronson.com/blog/?p=3654) in the following paragraphs: